-To advance this mission, the Ron Brown Center publishes the Journal of Civil Rights and Economic Development (JCRED), hosts cutting-edge academic events, and runs a signature pipeline programs designed to increase diversity in the legal academy and profession.
+To advance this mission, the Ron Brown Center publishes the Journal of Civil Rights and Economic Development (JCRED) and hosts cutting-edge academic events.

 Established in 2010 as the official journal of the Ronald H. Brown Center for Civil Rights (then the Ronald H. Brown Center for Civil Rights and Economic Development), and building on the rich history of its predecessor, the Journal of Legal Commentary, the Journal of Civil Rights and Economic Development is committed to publishing high-quality legal scholarship including innovative symposium issues and student notes on issues of social, racial, and economic justice.